 - Consider pattern variation instead of homogeneous plantings in order to support different habitats.

-- Consider flowering plants to attract pollinators to your green roof (see the Presidential Memorandum on pollinators and the National Strategy to Promote the Health of Honey Bees and Other Pollinators).
+- Consider flowering plants to attract pollinators to your planted roof (see the Presidential Memorandum on pollinators and the National Strategy to Promote the Health of Honey Bees and Other Pollinators).

 |3" Extensive||6" Semi-Intensive|